torquebox/torquebox/docs/wildfly.md

     $ bundle exec torquebox war

-The `torque war` command provides a number of configuration options, all of which can be specified as command line arguments, many of which are the same as the ones available for the [jar] task.
+The `torquebox war` command provides a number of configuration options, all of which can be specified as command line arguments, many of which are the same as the ones available for the [jar] task.